ThoughtWorks-DPS/lab-service-op-connect-server/README.md

 </div>
 <br />

+# Note for usage of 1Password Connect in the DI Platform Starter Kit

+It is unlikely when deploying the DI Platform Starter Kit at a client site, that they will be utilizing 1Password as their secrets manager. `op-connect-server` is used as an example, and to satisfy our current requirements for secrets management.
+This should highlight how the separate repositories inside the DI PSK can be used together, but components such as secrets management, would need to be swapped out for something else.

+## A bit of history and context

 Secrethub has been used for a couple years in the DPS lab work.
 This is because, while it does have an excellent security model, more importantly:
 - It was a saas